 A bright red envelope.
 Factory red.

 ...So, they weren’t done with all that Factory business.
 They tossed a large envelope of soap samples onto the coffee table and threw everything else away.
 Daisy had really wanted to be done with Factory and they really thought they were...
 That there wasn’t going to be another letter, another unopened gift, another unread email, another unanswered call.

 But, really, what was one more letter in the pile?

 They flipped the envelope in their hand a few times before getting up and heading towards the study.
-It was like anything else that Passer had ever sent, brightly colored, covered in little rainbow stickers, Daisy’s address penned in intricate cursive, all the i’s dotted with hearts.
+It was like anything else that Sullivan had ever sent, brightly colored, covered in little rainbow stickers, Daisy’s address penned in intricate cursive, all the i’s dotted with hearts.
 The letter itself would be disgustingly heartfelt, or there’d be a slightly nauseating card filled with scrip and loose change.
 Daisy almost laughed.
 There didn’t seem to be a return address on this one.

 Entering their study, they kicked a few pillows on the floor back into the corner and swiftly turned to their desk.
 The letter, still unopened, was quickly shoved in the bottom drawer where all the things Daisy didn’t like to think about got to live.

 They turned on their computer, leaned back in their office chair, and didn’t think about a thing.